boston-library/curator/README.md

 4. Check `spec/internal/config/database.yml` and make sure your `postgres` credentials are correct.

-5. `cd` into the `spec/internal` directory and run `rails curator:setup` this will run the databse setup scripts for you and install active storage.
+5. `cd` into the `spec/internal` directory and:
+    * run `$ rails curator:setup` -- this will run the database setup scripts for you and install ActiveStorage.
+    * run `$ rails generate curator:install` (optional) -- this will add an initializer for customizing `Curator.config` settings

 ## Running (for development only)
 Curator requires several additional services: